-The Postgraduate Diploma may be taken part-time over 48 months.
-The dissertation will normally be the last piece of work submitted for assessment and may be submitted at any time over the subsequent 36 months.
+The Postgraduate Diploma may be taken part-time over 48 months (please see Programme Content section for further details of time-scales).
+The dissertation will normally be the last piece of work submitted for assessment.
+Part-time students may register for the dissertation at the beginning of the Autumn, Spring or Summer Terms.
 Modules must be assessed in the year they are studied.